 SPECIAL EDUCATIONAL NEEDS

 Alberta Education states that children who attend kindergarten must turn 5 on or before December 31st of the school year.
 There are some exceptions that involve special educational needs and/or how many years a child has attended kindergarten.
 Children from all over Calgary join our kindergarten for a year of learning and discovery.
 Some of these children have special educational needs when they enter the program while a few are identified while they are attending our kindergarten.
 These children may have mild/moderate disabilities that require some help from a Speech Language Pathologist or an Occupational Therapist.
-Others have slightly more severe disabilities and will be accompanied by a Teacher Assistant who can give them the one-on-one attention that they require.
+Others have slightly more severe disabilities and will be accompanied by an Education Assistant who can give them the one-on-one attention that they require.
 Some of these children require Program Unit Funding (PUF) or Mild/Moderate funding from Alberta Education.
 These children are a welcome addition to our classroom and assimilate beautifully.